praneet-pro/C-Language-Exercises/README.md

 # 📘 C Programming Practice Repository

 Welcome to my **C programming practice repository**! 🚀
-This repo contains well-structured programs organized into different topics, covering everything from basics to advanced concepts like pointers, structures, and enums.
+This repo contains well-structured programs organized into different topics, covering everything from basics to advanced concepts like pointers, structures, enums, and file handling.

 Each folder includes:
 - ✅ Multiple C programs